MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 Replace the values for the following attributes as per your Azure Data Explorer setup - `aad.auth.authority`, `aad.auth.appid`, `aad.auth.appkey`, `kusto.tables.topics.mapping` (the database name) and `kusto.url`.

-#### Connector/Dockerfile
+#### Connector - Dockerfile

-Has the commands for generating the docker image for the connector instance.
+This file has the commands for generating the docker image for the connector instance.
 It includes download of the connector from the git repo release directory.

-// this is a listing of the contents - this is in the command file -

-#### Storm-events-producer directory and its contents
+#### Storm-events-producer directory

-At a high level - this has a Go program that reads a local "StormEvents.csv" file and publishes the same to a Kafka topic.
+This directory has a Go program that reads a local "StormEvents.csv" file and publishes the same to a Kafka topic.

 #### docker-compose.yaml